-- 1 Switch to Layer B of the Synth Section, and initialize it using the Sound Init function (Shift+Waveform). - (2) Press the MODE button and select SAMPLES.
+- (1) Switch to Layer B of the Synth Section, and initialize it using the Sound Init function (Shift+Waveform). - 2 Press the MODE button and select SAMPLES.

-- Play a few notes.
+- 3 Use the CAT dial under the display to select the Strings Ensemble category.
+Use the SAMPLE dial to select a sound of your choice. - (4) Play a few notes.
 To make a pad out of the sound we will want to do a few tweaks.
-Press the AMP ENVELOPE button, opening up the amplifier envelope controls in the display. - (5) While playing, adjust the RELEASE control (third dial under the display) until a suitably long tail is heard when releasing a note, perhaps at a value of around 1 second. - Similarily, use the ATTACK dial to create a softer and more gradual onset of the notes you play.
+Press the AMP ENVELOPE button, opening up the amplifier envelope controls in the display. - 5 While playing, adjust the RELEASE control (third dial under the display) until a suitably long tail is heard when releasing a note, perhaps at a value of around 1 second. - (6) Similarily, use the ATTACK dial to create a softer and more gradual onset of the notes you play.
 A value around 500 ms may be suitable. - (7) To finalize the string pad, turn the Filter ON, press Filter TYPE and check that one of the LP (low-pass) options is selected, and adjust the Filter FREQ to give the sound a softer character.
-A value of around 2 kHz could be a good starting point. - You may want to set Env Amt to zero for the Filter, or instead adjust the Filter ENVELOPE, which determines the contour of the Filter over time. - To try out the pad sound with a different sample, press and hold the WAVEFORM button and turn the SAMPLE dial.
+A value of around 2 kHz could be a good starting point. - You may want to set Env Amt to zero for the Filter, or instead adjust the Filter ENVELOPE, which determines the contour of the Filter over time. - (8) To try out the pad sound with a different sample, press and hold the WAVEFORM button and turn the SAMPLE dial.
 A normal turn of the Sample dial would turn off the Filter section and set the Amp Envelope to preset values for the selected sample.